Sex offender freed to attend mother’s Seattle memorial returns to custody

 Gaines is facing two counts of being a felon in possession of a firearm on two different instances.

 In the first, he was briefly detained in the back seat of a King County sheriff’s patrol car for a traffic violation in August 2015.
-Two days later, the detective found a .357 Magnum revolver in the back seat of the car, and the handgun was traced through DNA to Gaines, according to a complaint.
+Two days later, the detective found a .357 Magnum revolver in the back seat of the car, and the handgun eventually was traced through DNA to Gaines, according to a complaint.

-When police came to arrest him on that charge in June 2016, they found Gaines carrying a .40-caliber handgun that had been reported stolen by a U.S. Customs and Border Patrol agent, the charges allege.
+When police came to arrest him on that charge in June 2016, they found Gaines carrying a .40-caliber handgun that had been reported stolen by a U.S. Customs and Border Protection agent, the charges allege.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.